Eric Aghimien: Early life

 He obtained a National Diploma in Science Laboratory Technology in 2005.
 While obtaining his diploma, he was a member of a musical group called Da TED.
 After his National Diploma, Eric decided to pursue a career in entertainment.

 Career

 In 2006, Aghimien moved to Lagos from Benin and decided to pursue a career in film.
 He began his film career in 2007 at a computer training institute where he learnt how to use computers, graphic design and video editing.
 Eric wanted to study filmmaking abroad but could not raise enough funds to see it through.
 He continued his learning by sourcing tutorials online.

 Eric founded Hills Pictures Movie Academy in 2008 which helps upcoming talents discover, develop and exhibit their talents.

 In 2011, he made an experimental short film titled Heckto which was nominated for Best Use of Special Effects and Best Actor at the 2012 International Short Film Festival.

-Aghimien also made his first feature film A Mile from Home, an action drama, which received largely positive reviews.
+Aghimien also made his first feature film A Mile from Home, an action drama, which received positive reviews.